-This paper has presented a discussion of the most salient aspects of the innovativeness and DCV literatures in a tourism competitiveness context.
-Drawing on the dynamic capabilities perspective, this paper adopts the view that innovativeness is a rare, valuable, inimitable, and non-substitutable firm resource; and furthermore is a set of dynamic capabilities.
+This paper has presented a discussion of the most salient aspects of the innovativeness and DCV literatures in a tourism competitiveness context, arguing the central importance of the firm-level dynamic capability of innovativeness in the restoration of small tourism firm competitiveness.
+Drawing on the resource-based view and dynamic capabilities perspective, this paper subscribes to the viewpoint that innovativeness is indeed a rare, valuable, inimitable, and non-substitutable firm resource; and furthermore it is a set of dynamic capabilities.
 Using this discussion as a foundation, a conceptual model was developed demonstrating the proposed mediating role of firm-level innovativeness in achieving superior competitive advantages and performance for small tourism firms.
-The conceptual model shows the integrative relationship between RBV and DCV, how innovativeness can be transformed into dynamic capabilities, and demonstrates its competitive value for small tourism firms.
+Based on a meticulous examination of the key literature, the conceptual model shows the integrative relationship between RBV and DCV, the role of innovativeness as a transformational capability, and demonstrates the competitive value of firm-level innovativeness for small tourism firms.
 The model also depicts the moderating effect of managerial skills and organisational learning on the relationship between innovativeness and competitiveness.
 This paper has both academic and practical implications.

-Academic
+Academic Implications

 This paper provides an initial insight into the critical importance of firm-level innovativeness in achieving superior competitive advantages for small tourism firms; contributing to the tourism innovativeness literature.
-It gives tourism academics and researchers a solid foundation on which to build further research into this area.
+It gives tourism academics and researchers a solid foundation on which to build further research in this area, and empirically test the research propositions abovementioned.
+This paper could therefore be used as a potential starting point for designing and conducting more targeted research on this topic.

-Practitioner
+Practitioner Implications

-Small tourism firms can adopt and apply the conceptual model presented here to enhance their competitiveness strategy.
-Innovation has been long recognised as a key factor in ensuring superior competitive advantages.
-However, the role of innovativeness in long term business success and sustainability is a relatively new phenomenon in tourism.
-Reverting back to VRINO resources, the likelihood of innovativeness in ensuring superior, and even sustainable, competitive advantages, is far greater than that of innovation.
+Small tourism firms can potentially adopt and apply the conceptual model presented here to enhance and inform their choice of competitiveness strategy.
+Innovation has been long recognised as a key success factor in driving superior competitive advantages.
+However, the fundamental role of innovativeness in long term business success and sustainability is a relatively new phenomenon in tourism.
+Reverting back to the concept of VRINO resources, the likelihood of innovativeness in ensuring superior, and even sustainable, competitive advantages, is far greater than that of innovation itself.
+In other words, innovation is a necessary but not a sufficient precondition for the survival of small tourism firms.
+Innovativeness is the underlying capability structure that encourages and drives tourism innovative behaviour (Sundbo et al. 2007).

-Hence, this paper contributes towards ongoing research efforts towards developing an implementable set of guidelines for small tourism firms about their choice of competitive strategy.
+Hence, this paper contributes towards ongoing research efforts in developing an implementable set of guidelines for small tourism firms in order to help inform their choice of competitive approach.

-Further Research
+Avenues for Further Research

+There is a definite need for more in-depth research to be carried out in this area going forward.
 The conceptual model presented here is only a first attempt, but nevertheless an extremely important first step, to fully understanding how small Irish tourism firms can achieve superior competitive advantages through capitalising on the firm-level dynamic capability of innovativeness.
 The model has limitations and creates scope for further research.
 The main limitation is the fact that the model is untested and requires further collaboration with practitioners, to explore its applicability and identify whether it requires any further modification.
-Hence, the next stage of this research is to operationalise and refine the model to generate a more comprehensive model that is capable of practical use in an empirical setting.
+Since the model has been developed from literature, the current model reflects previous research and thinking.
+Hence, the next stage of this research is to conduct qualitative work in order to operationalise and refine the model, to generate a more comprehensive model that is capable of practical use in an empirical setting.
+The qualitative research will consist of a series of in-depth interviews with leading experts in the area (n = 20 SMTE practitioners operating in south east region of Ireland), relying on the key informant technique.